 Allegan is a very small city located in the state of Michigan.
 With a population of 5,071 people and three constituent neighborhoods, Allegan is the 196th largest community in Michigan.
-Allegan has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Allegan was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Allegan isn’t mainly white- or blue-collar occupations dominate the local economy, Allegan is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Allegan is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Allegan is a city of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Allegan who work in office and administrative support (19.14%), sales jobs (10.64%), and maintenance occupations (9.28%).
+There are especially a lot of people living in Allegan who work in office and administrative support (16.25%), management occupations (11.12%), and sales jobs (8.23%).

-As is often the case in a small city, Allegan doesn't have a public transportation system that people use to get to and from their jobs every day.
+Allegan is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Allegan is a somewhat ethnically-diverse city.
 The people who call Allegan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Allegan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Allegan include Irish, English, Dutch, and Polish.
+Important ancestries of people in Allegan include Irish, English, Dutch, and French .

 The most common language spoken in Allegan is English.
 Other important languages spoken here include Spanish and German.